tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   In [Responsive Type and Zoom](https://adrianroselli.com/2019/12/responsive-type-and-zoom.html) Adrian Roselli warns against using `clamp` because of issues with zooming.

 -   In [Fluid Type](https://elisehe.in/2021/03/13/fluid-type) Elise Hein talks about some fundamental questions in a very approachable way.
 Why do we care about fluid type in the first place?
 And is clamp really so great?

-## META

-NEXT STEPS:

--   [x] revise '# wtf'
--   [x] decide on order
--   [x] go through the whole in order
--   [x] polish steps
--   [x] revise wtf
--   [x] revise intro
--   [x] polish outro
--   [x] add content: perspective of _I am redesigning my existing project._ they would maybe wanna recreate their design and not start from scratch? like, maybe an additional 'if you're redesigning your project you might already have a good idea about your body text size` or two might be enough.
--   [] go in order -- polish
--   [] go in order -- remove comments
--   [] go in order -- consistently format asides and other sub-sections
--   put on google docs
--   share with thays
--   share with yemi

-### todo

--   [x] add content: where i mention all the intro resources in what is utopia, mb add explicit 'one should be enough' for you to get started
--   [x] skim utopia blog -- steal phrasing to explain, collect links to specific topics, take general notes
--   [x] work on intro: more personable, move what will i learn before wtf?
--   [x] fix: extra space before links wtf
--   [x] write some steps
--   [x] look at review and depen in notion
--   [x] mention official demo gif
--   [x] make links open in new tab -- no because let the user decide how they open links
--   [x] revise: shorten utopia-basics section; rewrite/break up 'big idea'
--   [x] fix: make it so I can have spaces between list items in markdown without them going haywire in html
--   [x] test this: \* is this a possible alternative? -- instead of using the utopia website to generate type scales and manually copy-pasting them into figma, use the utopia figma plugin?
--   [x] revise '# steps'
--   [x] read through revised steps in order

-**formatting**

--   set apart steps and musings/my stories
-    -   :::asides
-    -   different font styles
-    -   dividing lines
-    -   backgrounds / boxes
-    -   foldable content
--   give 'skip to the steps'-link extra special styling
--   fix step order

-_... formatting that maybe requires dealing with markdown plugins_

--   at least asides
--   wrap each chapter in a `\<section\>`
--   make 'dictionary of utopia UI' a dd-dt list?
--   improve blockquote - cite, e.g. give blockquote the attribute
--   make directives like `tip` to break up the flow of the text

-**code samples**

--   change space-fl to simply fl?
--   unify lg - l ?

-**UX**

--   try and be rigorous about not repeating links, except when linking to different sections of the same document
--   make sure link texts stay consistent and clear. for inspiration, see the section [Structure link text](https://developers.google.com/style/link-text#structure-link-text) in the Google Developers Style Guide

-**structure**

--   i got a thing going in the spacing section: 1. intro 2. official resources 3. talk about the thing -- maybe update the other section to point to official resources as well? then in the Utopia intro i could say 'you can look at this and this to get a general idea.
-Also, I'll be pointing out relevant resources at the start of each section' -- hmm, do I like this idea?

-**IDEAS**

--   add content: make own demo gif?
--   IDEA: make each step of the guide formatted like _succinct instructions (1 paragraph) --- detailed explanation and musings_. this could be visually reinforced by making the instructions stick out more than the musings (e.g. higher contrast), or even by hiding the explanation in a foldable element (use `<dt>`?)
--   IDEA: broaden scope -- talk about design systems; about different approaches to responsive design (or link to resources)
--   IDEA: separate steps from my specific case
--   💡 Split this into two articles: a pure guide with resources and then musings about onboarding. get done this week.